 FOZ DO IGUAZU, Brazil - Two New York Army National Guard leaders visited State Partnership Program partner Brazil May 1-5 to lay the groundwork for Guard participation in a Brazilian disaster response exercise in August.

 Capt.
 Stephanie Fernandez, a staff officer with the 53rd Troop Command, and 1st Sgt.
-Amanda Elfried, the top enlisted leader for the 466th Medical Company, Area Support, participated in a logistics planning conference in Foz do Iguazu.
+Amanda Eldred, the top enlisted leader for the 466th Medical Company, Area Support, participated in a logistics planning conference in Foz do Iguazu.

 The 466th will send 15 Soldiers to work with Brazilian medical personnel during Operation Parana Aug.
 12-19.